petertuuk/wordle/README.md

 ```

 ### Modes
-There are three basic functions: simulate, test, and assist (shown below).
+There are three basic functions: simulate, test, and assist (described below).
 Each of these has three modes:
 1. `"all"`: uses all words in the wordlist to choose a guess.
 This has the best performance but is somewhat slower and may chose obscure words.
 2. `"answers"`: uses words in the answer list to choose a guess.
 3. `"remaining"`: uses remaining valid answers (given the revealed constraints) to choose a guess.
 This has worse performance but is faster.